zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Mosquito_Carton_Assembly/Mosquito_Carton_Assembly.md

     ![Materials](img/img1.png)

 ### Carton Assembly
 1. Using a razor blade, cut out a 13 cm x 13 cm square on the side of the large carton.
-Cartons are located to the left of the side-by-side 4C in room 235.

     ![Materials](img/img2.png)